2025 November Bi-Monthly Newsletter - 11/17/25

 Want to post an event or opportunity?

 Complete the SEAS Grad Monthly Newsletter Request Form.
-Requests are due no later than 12:00 p.m. on the 20th of the month before for it to be posted in the following monthly newsletter.
+Requests are due no later than 12:00 p.m. on the 5th [for publishing on the 15th] and 20th [for publishing on the 1st] of the month before for it to be posted in the following monthly newsletter.

 Academic Integrity Reminder